 Using the services of an actuary, the Town finalized its current obligation/liability for other post-employment benefits for active and retired employees following the GASB Statements 43 and 45 (including health care and life insurance) as of January 1, 2009 in the amount of \$15,246,807.
-Within this study, an annual required contribution (ARC) of \$1,930,137 was developed based on assumptions determined by the Town.
+Within this study, an annual required contribution (ARC) of \$1,930,137 was developed based on actuarial assumptions of 4.5 percent investment rate of return and an annual healthcare cost trend rate of 8 percent initially, reduced by decrements to an ultimate rate of 4.5 percent.
 The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal costs each year and to amortize any unfunded actuarial liabilities over a period not to exceed thirty years.
-As of June 30, 2009, the Town's ARC less contributions made reduced the annual net OPEB obligation to \$1,536,796 at the end of the year and as of June 30, 2009, the net OPEB obligation was \$3,138,397.
-Although there is not a current requirement to fund the ARC, a component of the study was a discussion of various funding strategies that move to reduce future benefit costs.
-The Town is reviewing funding options and these discussions will be ongoing as requirements and liabilities change.
+As of June 30, 2011, the Town's net OPEB obligation was \$4,554,632.
+Following is the Town's annual OPEB cost, the percentage of the annual OPEB cost contributed to the plan and the net OPEB obligation in recent years: